OLC-LOC-Bioinformatics/Eutils-Tools/README.md

 To retrieve all genomes (WGS and complete) from refseq

 #### Example
-`WGS-fetch.py -q Escherichiacoli -e you@example.com -o /some/directory -l 4-7`
+`WGS-fetch.py -q Escherichia+coli -e you@example.com -o /some/directory -l 4-7`

 #### Usage